Iranian Kurdistan: The Shivan Qaderi incident

 On July 9, 2005, a Kurdish opposition activist, Shivan Qaderi (also known as Shwane Qadri or Sayed Kamal Asfaram), and two other Kurdish men were shot by Iranian security forces in Mahabad.

 For the next six weeks, riots and protests erupted in Kurdish towns and villages throughout Eastern Kurdistan such as Mahabad, Piranshahr.
-Sinne (Sanandaj), Sardasht, Oshnavieh (Şino), Baneh, Bokan and Saqiz (and even inspiring protests in southwestern Iran and in Baluchistan in eastern Iran) with scores killed and injured, and an untold number arrested without charge.
+Sinne (Sanandaj), Sardasht, Oshnavieh (Şino), Baneh, Bokan and Saqiz The unrest also spread beyond Kurdish areas, prompting protests in southwestern Iran and in Baluchistan in the east.
+Many people were killed or wounded, and large numbers were detained without charge.
+The authorities also closed several leading Kurdish newspapers and detained reporters and editors.

-On 13 March 2006, Saleh Nikbakht, a well-known Iranian human rights lawyer who is Mr. Qaderi's lawyer, announced that Qaderi's murderer was a member of the police who shot the victim illegally.
-He also added that the murderer and the one who ordered the act are under investigation and the judiciary system has been cooperative up to now.
+On 13 March 2006, Saleh Nikbakht, a prominent Iranian human rights lawyer representing Qaderi, said that the person who killed him was a police officer who had unlawfully opened fire.
+He also stated that both the shooter and the official who gave the order were being investigated, and that the judiciary had so far cooperated.